SojebSikder/create-sojeb-express-ts-app/README.md

 ## aws s3

-To use aws s3 first we need to config here:
+To use aws S3 first we need to config in `app.module.ts`:

 ```typescript
 import { Storage } from "../../system/src";